wilsonmar/oss-perf/react.md

 Each repo installs depdendencies in either the global cache or in its own
 <strong>node_modules</strong> subfolder.

-NOTE: React Native mobile apps need to have all dependencies in node_modules so the app runs stand-alone.

 0. Update the npm cache:

    ```